StanJulia/Stan.jl/docs/src/INTRO.md

 [Stan.jl](https://github.com/StanJulia/Stan.jl) wraps cmdstan and captures the samples for further processing.

-## StanJulia
+## StanJulia overview

 Stan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.
-It is one of two options in StanJulia to capture draws from a Stan language program.
+CmdStan.jl is one of two options in StanJulia to capture draws from a Stan language program.
 The other option is *under development* and is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 These are not the only options to sample using Stan from Julia.
 Valid other options are PyCall.jl/PyStan and StanRun.jl.